Esteban1891/Prueba-Tecnica-Backend/README.md

 * [Author](#author)

 ## About
-You are on your way to getting to know the backend of the Sisben virtual office!
-These are some things you will want to see.
+You are on your way to getting to know the backend

 1. **python/django installation:** :black_nib:
 * How to install django